Matthew-Bowlby/ISM-Embedded/README.md

 ## nano

 - The nano folder has a main.py file, requirements file, unlock file, subsystems folder, web folder, and models folder.
-The requirements file includes the python libraries needed for the project.
-The unlock file is commands that are needed to unlock the pwm on the Nano.
-That is essential for running the main.py file which integrates the control for the display, facial recognition, i2c, database, and LED control.
+ - The requirements file includes the python libraries needed for the project.
+ - The unlock file is commands that are needed to unlock the pwm on the Nano.
+ - The main.py file which integrates the control for the display, facial recognition, i2c, database, and LED control.
 - The subsystems folder contains files for the facial recognition, i2c, and database.
 These files describe the functionality of each module that is integrated into main.py
 - The web folder contains all of the code for the display control.
 - The models folder contains the facial recognition models required.